Basis

 Since every type is translated into a pointer to a function, a type is an immediate value.
 Thus, type is compiled into base.#.imm.

-Allocation Canceling
+Free-Malloc Canceling

 Thanks to its static nature, memory allocation in Neut can sometimes be optimized away.
 Consider the following code: